 Children two years and under (and for any child who has special feeding needs) will have a daily report through the Procare Connect App.
 All ages will have a daily report completed through this app as well.
-Children 2 and older will receive reports on daily activities that will entered into Procare.
-Information may be less than they received in earlier rooms.
-Any concerns throughout the day will be discussed at pick up time, staff will message, or staff will call.
+Children 2 and older will receive reports on daily activities.
+The daily report will be emailed to families after you pick up your child.
+Any concerns throughout the day will be discussed at pick up time or the staff will call.